 Markets can boast elusive and ever-changing nature.
 Ignoring this fact and failing to change the strategy you use to new market conditions can result in a failure.
 When one thing stops working it is wise to try something different instead of trying to do it over and over again.
 On the other hand, it is not always wise to change one’s trading approach too often.
 Finding the right balance between the two can be tricky, yet it is absolutely essential.

 Having unrealistic expectations

 Trading is not about getting rich fast.
 Trading is about hard work, education and small, yet steady gains and managing risks.
-The sooner you get rid of unrealistic expectations, the sooner you will find yourself in the position to make some real progress.
+The sooner you get rid of unrealistic expectations, the sooner you will find yourself in the position to make real progress.

 Poor risk management

 It has been stated more than once (in this blog, as well) that risk management is arguably the most important aspect of trading.
 You, as a trader, first have to learn how to manage your risks before developing your trading strategies.
-The reason for that is simple: no one can trade when his account is sitting at 0.
+The reason for that is simple: no one can trade when his account is sitting at zero.
 Please remember that high leverage is an additional risk factor.

-Learnings through trial and error
+Learning through trial and error

-Learnings through trial and error could be a good thing when trading on a demo account.
+Learning through trial and error could be a good thing when trading on a demo account.
 Feel free to test all the necessary trading tricks, tactics and strategies when there is no real money at stake.
 You can learn from other people’s experience and professional literature before allocating your own funds to certain strategies.